awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 To create a branch key, this operation must take the following:

 - `branchKeyId`: The identifier
+- `encryptionContext`: Additional encryption context to bind to the created keys

 This operation needs to generate the following: